 7. Bring the Right Power Adapter

 I’m hardly an expert on Hoi An but I do hope this guide helps you plan your trip.
-I’m only sharing some of the things I learned from our time there.
+I’m only sharing some of the things I learned from our trips there.
 If you have any questions or comments, then please leave them in the comment section below.
 You’re welcome to join our Facebook Travel Group as well.

-Some of the links in this guide are affiliate links.
+Some of the links in this Hoi An travel guide are affiliate links.
 If you purchase anything through them, then we’ll make a small commission at no extra cost to you.
 We only recommend products and services that we use ourselves and firmly believe in.
 We really appreciate your support as this helps us make more of these free travel guides.
 Thank you!